collegeboard-hackathon/.github/profile/README.md

 <br>Or sign in with an existing GitHub account with your College Board email address as the primary email address.
 For more information, see [Changing your primary email address](https://docs.github.com/en/enterprise-server@3.4/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/changing-your-primary-email-address).
 3. Verify your email address (when prompted).
 For more information, see [Verifying your email address](https://docs.github.com/en/get-started/signing-up-for-github/verifying-your-email-address).
 4. Enable two-factor authentication (2FA).
 For more information, see [Configuring two factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).
-5. Open the email invitation, then click the green `Join` button, and follow the intruction to join the Hackathon GitHub organiztion.
+5. Open the email invitation, then click the green `Join` button, and follow the instructions to join the Hackathon GitHub organiztion.